Cunningham Car Company: The Cunningham V8

 From the outset, Cunningham automobiles were admired for their clean lines.
 A radiator shell of Nickel silver was included, and a feature seen on many of these cars was the use of aluminum steps instead of running boards, adding another European touch to the car.

 A V8 engine was developed in 1916 and introduced in the series V-1 Cunningham.
 A side-valve design with a displacement of 442 c.i., it was rated at 45 hp by the National Automobile Chamber of Commerce (NACC).

 Cunningham bought many components from outside vendors.
-For example, the series V's clutch and transmission came from Brown Lipe, axles and rear-wheel brakes from Timken-Detroit, pistons from Lynite, and an electrical system from Westinghouse.
+For example, the series V's clutch and transmission came from Brown-Lipe-Chapin, axles and rear-wheel brakes from Timken-Detroit, pistons from Lynite, and an electrical system from Westinghouse.

 Roads were bad and Cunninghams were equipped with an air pump for easier repair of punctured tires.
 As there was no service network for the company, and owners did not wish to let local mechanics repair their expensive cars, Cunningham sent its own experts to their customers.

 Series V Cunninghams had a wheelbase of 132 inches.
 Twelve body styles were listed in its first year.
 Open types—five- and seven-passenger touring cars, a new two-passenger roadster, a three-passenger runabout and a four-passenger toy tonneau—were priced at $3,750.
 There were three new closed styles at $4,500 each: a four-passenger coupé, a five-passenger sedan and a four-passenger roadster coupé.
 At $5,000 each, the four more formal styles (five-passenger touring sedan, six-passenger town car, and a limousine and a berline that both seated eight passengers) were the most expensive.

 Individualizing these bodies added to the base prices.
 Cunningham invited its customers to commission their own bodywork, and assisted with design and execution.
 Such cars could easily cost twice as much as a comparable catalogued style.

 Listed as 1917 models, these cars were available from 1916.
 They are among the earliest V8 engines built in the USA, after the Cadillac V8 model which was introduced in 1914.

 Series V-2 started with model year 1918 and changes were few.
 Body styles were reduced to eight and prices increased, starting now at $4,250 for open-bodied cars.
 With the exception of a reintroduced Landaulet at $5,750, closed cars cost $5,500 each.
 Gone were the runabout, the roadster coupé, the touring sedan and, again, the toy tonneau.
 The roadster now seated four passengers, as did the smaller touring car.
 For 1919 the berline, town car and coupé styles were dropped.
-A special roadster became available to commemorate race car driver Ralph De Palma’s record-breaking run at Sheepshead Bay that year.
+A special roadster became available to commemorate race car driver Ralph DePalma’s record-breaking run at Sheepshead Bay that year.